Where Washington high school graduates actually go after graduation

 Methodology

 Source is ERDC's HS Graduate Outcomes file, surfaced through the OSPI Report Card and joined into the WA K12 Academic Atlas as ps_4_year, ps_2_year_ctc, and ps_not_enrolled.
 Universe is comprehensive public high schools (level=HIGH, grades roughly 9-12, enrollment ≥200) with a reported postsecondary cohort (n=256).
 State averages are enrollment-weighted (graduating cohort × per-school rate, summed and divided).
 ESD medians are unweighted across schools within each ESD.
 "4-year college" and "2-year / CTC" are ERDC's own categorizations; "not enrolled" means not enrolled at any postsecondary institution the fall after graduation — it does not mean unemployed, in the military, or in an apprenticeship.
+Named destinations come from ERDC's Enrollment by Institution file (tsxw-5hpt), Class of 2024, first-year window (fallfirstyearflg = N).
+Institution shares are percentages of each school's graduates who enrolled at any institution within one year of graduation — not of the full class.
+The statewide chart aggregates the 195 comprehensive public high schools (enrollment ≥200) with both a Class-of-2024 destination record and a reported postsecondary cohort, weighting each school by its estimated college-enrollee count (graduates × fall enrollment share).
+Institutions below ERDC's reporting threshold (under ~4 average enrollees per year from a school) are suppressed into the "Other 4 Year" / "Other 2 Year" buckets, so named-institution shares understate true totals.

 Sources